Lithium-Ion (Li-Ion or LIB)

 The High Limit defines the lowest temperature at which the controller will deliver 100% of the controller’s rated output charging current.
 The Low Limit defines the temperature at which the controller will stop providing battery charging current.
 The charge current is tapered linearly from the High Limit to the Low Limit.

 Example with NEC Energy Solutions ALM12V35 battery: High Limit 10C, Low Limit -20C, PSMPPT-25 (25A controller); at > 10C battery temperature controller will deliver 25A max charging current (if available); at -5C battery temperature it will deliver 12.5A max (if available); below -20C will deliver 0A.

-The graph above displays the maximum charge current in blue for the NEC ALM-35 Lithium battery with a custom programmed Low Temperature Foldback for the PS-MPPT-25 controller.
-This will allow the controller to continue to operate when the battery is exposed to low temperatures as measured with Morningstar’s remote temperature sensor (RTS) and allows it to recover the battery operation during low temperature conditions.
+The graph above displays the maximum charge current in blue for the NEC ALM-35 Lithium battery with a custom programmed Low-Temperature Foldback for the PS-MPPT-25 controller.
+This will allow the controller to continue to operate when the battery is exposed to low temperatures as measured with Morningstar’s remote temperature sensor (RTS) and allow it to recover the battery operation during low-temperature conditions.
 It should be noted that the RTS might not always be measuring the same temperature as the lowest cell temperature of the battery.
 This is where monitoring the lithium battery cell temperature can be considered in order to verify that there will not be a problem with the settings.

-Disclaimer: Morningstar makes no representation, warranty or assumption of liability regarding the information presented on this web site regarding the various charging requirements for any type of battery or model.
-The material being presented is based on information that has been provided by other parties (such as battery specs and operational parameters) and uses assumptions which may or may not prove to be valid or up to date.
+Disclaimer: Morningstar makes no representation, warranty, or assumption of liability regarding the information presented on this website regarding the various charging requirements for any type of battery or model.
+The material being presented is based on information that has been provided by other parties (such as battery specs and operational parameters) and uses assumptions that may or may not prove to be valid or up to date.